Rivera09/enron-indexer/README.md

-Steps to run the project:
+# Steps to run the indexer:

 1. Run the zincsearch engine.
 In my case, I'm running the zincsearch engine through Docker with the following command